 “When we are incarcerated, we are a family.
 So when we get home, we go to our other family and they don’t know about being incarcerated….They don’t know about the programs that we need.

 “If there’s a program that we can come home to, that’s an extended family, that really understands where we are coming from and where we need to go, that would be great.
 I mean just one place we can go for this support.”

-The Reentry Welcome Center is open to anyone who is formerly incarcerated or who has a family member or friend who has been formerly incarcerated and is seeking basic information on programs and resources.
-Our priority is to provide navigation services for individuals who have been released to the community “end of sentence” (EOS) within the last 90 days.
-“EOS” means the person is not on Parole and/or Probation upon release.
+Reentry Welcome Center services are open to anyone who is formerly incarcerated or who has a family member or friend who has been formerly incarcerated and is seeking basic information on programs and resources.
+A priority is to provide navigation services for individuals who have recently been released to the community “end of sentence” (EOS) within the last 90 days.
+EOS means the individual is not on Parole and/or Probation upon release.

-Each participant at the Reentry Welcome Center will be treated with respect and dignity.
-When an individual is dropped off at the Center by the Department of Correction, they will receive a special orientation and brief assessment to triage their needs and determine next steps.
-Some individuals may need to be referred to additional community providers for specialized services and supports.
+Each participant of the Reentry Welcome Center will be treated with respect and dignity.
+When an individual is dropped off to the Center by the Department of Correction (CT DOC), they will receive a special orientation and brief assessment to triage their needs and determine next steps.
+Some individuals may need to be referred out to additional community providers for specialized services and supports.